On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Text Classification

 \subsection{Results -- RQ3 (Properties)}

-Following our results above, we hypothesize that the adversarial examples generated TextFooler target different areas that the DeepWordBug adversarial examples do not reach.
+Following our results above, we hypothesize that the adversarial examples generated by TextFooler target different areas that the DeepWordBug adversarial examples do not reach.
 To facilitate the investigation of this hypothesis, we focus on Rotten Tomatoes and Tweet Offensive as these datasets are binary (AG News is multi-class).
 We analyze the sentence embeddings obtained from the last layer latent representation of the clean model.

-\paragraph{Embeddings of the adversarial examples}
+\paragraph{\textit{Embeddings of the adversarial examples}}

-To compare the embeddings of the different clean and adversarial examples, we have reduced data dimension to 30 with PCA and later generated 2-dimensional data with t-SNE.

-In Figure \ref{fig-text-rq3}, we visualize the t-SNE embeddings for the positive (Figure \ref{fig-text-rq3}a) and negative reviews (Fig. \ref{fig-text-rq3}b) in Rotten Tomatoes.
+To compare the embeddings of the different clean and adversarial examples, in Figure \ref{fig-text-rq3}, we visualize the t-SNE embeddings for the positive reviews in Rotten Tomatoes.
+Varying the value of the perplexity and using four other random states did not impact majorly the general formed structures.
+The hyperparameters affected only the graph stretching or graph rotations.
 We see that all adversarial examples generally lie between the two main class clusters (orange and blue dots), indicating that the attacks indeed navigate around the decision boundary.
 However, the DeepWordBug examples are closely grouped together, with a dense concentration at specific areas.
 Meanwhile, TextFooler examples have a wider spread throughout the decision boundary.
-The results for the Tweet Offensive dataset are shown in Figure \ref{fig-text-rq3}c) and d) and corroborate our findings from Rotten Tomatoes.
+The rest of the plots for Rotten Tomatoes and Tweet Offensive are shown in Appendix \ref{app:plots} and corroborate our findings from Rotten Tomatoes.

 This qualitative analysis confirms our hypothesis that TextFooler examples cover a larger portion of the space that the DeepWordBug examples never reach.
 This is the reason why DeepWordBug offers only limited improvement against realistic attacks.